ngouripriya/Arduino-Curtain-Automation/README.md

 # Arduino Curtain Automation
 ## Overview:
-This program was created to control the opening and closing of blinds using an Arduino Uno, a Nema 17 stepper motor, two photoresistors, a rotary encoder, a A4988 motor driver, and an I2C display.
-The blinds can be opened automatically, according to light level preference, and manually, using a rotary encoder.
+This program was created to control the opening and closing of blinds using an Arduino Uno, a Nema 17 stepper motor, two photoresistors, two 5.6kΩ resistors, a rotary encoder, a A4988 motor driver, and an I2C display.
+The blinds can be opened automatically, according to an adjustable light level preference, and manually, using a rotary encoder.

 ## Setup:
 ### Hardware
 Connect the following devices to an Arduino Uno as described:
-Photoresistors: Connect one side of the photo resistors to pins A2 (outdoor light detection) and A1 (indoor light detection) and the 3.3 V pin of the Arduino.
-Connect the other sides of the phoresistors to ground using a 5.6 kΩ resistor.
+Photoresistors: Connect one side of the photo resistors to pins A2 (outdoor light detection) and A1 (indoor light detection) and to ground using a 5.6 kΩ resistor.
+Connect the other sides of the phoresistors to the 3.3V power supply of the Arduino.

 I2C OLED Display: Connect the GND and VCC pins to the GND and 3.3 V pins of the Arduino respectively.
 Connect the SCL pin to pin A5 of the Arduino.
 Connect the SDA pin to pin A4 of the Arduino.

 A4988: Set the current limit of the A4988 according to the datasheet specifications.
 Connect the SLP and RST pins.
-Connect the DIR and Step pins to pins D8 and D9 of the Arduino respectively.
+Connect the Direction and Step pins to pins D8 and D9 of the Arduino respectively.
 Connect VMOT to the 5 V source of the Arduino and VDD to the 3.3 V source of the Arduino.
 The GND pins should be connected to the GND pins of the Arduino.

 Nema 17 Stepper Motor: The motor should be connected to the 1A, 1B, 2A, and 2B pins according to the datasheets.

 Rotary Encoder: Connect the CLK pin to D2 of the Arduino.
 Connect the DT pin to D3 of the Arduino.
+Connect the SW pin to D4 of the Arduino.
 The GND pin can be connected to the Arduino ground, and the + pin can be connected to the 3.3 V pin of the Arduino.

 Connect the motor to blinds.
 ### Software